boekkooi/openshift-diy-nginx-php/README.md

 * [@sgoettschkes](https://github.com/Sgoettschkes)
 * [@drejohnson](https://github.com/drejohnson)
 * [@openshift](https://github.com/openshift/)

+## Reading material

+Some articles that mention how you can use this repo and other related articles:

+* [[DIY] Nginx + PHP 5.4](https://www.openshift.com/forums/openshift/diy-nginx-php-54) origional forum post.
+* [Nginx, PHP5.5 and Phalcon on OpenShift](http://www.sitepoint.com/nginx-php5-5-phalcon-openshift/) by [Bruno Skvorc](https://twitter.com/bitfalls) using a fork by [duythien](https://github.com/duythien).
+* [How to Run Nginx PHP-FPM under OpenShift](https://www.openshift.com/blogs/how-to-run-nginx-php-fpm-under-openshift) a cartridge created by [Getup Cloud](http://getupcloud.com/index_en.html)

+If you wrote a article about openshit and nginx+php please let me know so I can add it to the list.

 ## Todo's
 This is stuff which needs to be done right now.
 Feel free to do a pull request!